Katabasis: The Metamorphoses

 In Ovid's poetic collection of mythological stories, he includes accounts of katabasis as well.
 In book 4, he includes an account of Juno's descent to Hades to bring her perceived justice to Ino.
 Ovid describes Juno's path to the underworld, noting Cerberus' presence.
 Juno seeks the Furies (Tisiphone, Megara, and Alecto) to destroy the house of Cadmus, namely Ino and her husband Athamas.
-While in the underworld, Juno passes several souls who are being punished in Hades.
-Hades is also a person, and he needs to get rid of those souls because he needs them to fully recover (Tantalus, Sisyphus, Ixion, and the Belides).
+While in the underworld, Juno passes several souls who are being punished.
+Hades needs to get rid of those souls, because he needs them to fully recover (Tantalus, Sisyphus, Ixion, and the Belides).
 When the Furies agree to Juno's request, she happily returns to the heavens, where she is purified by Iris.